 Since its fairly slow growing Bitter Orange makes an excellent potted tree.
 It can be pruned to shape and makes looks very attractive when flower and fruiting.
 Ensure lower branches are removed to ensure easy of moving the pot.
 Keep slightly moist at all times as potted trees dry out much faster than those in the ground.
 If in cooler zones move pots to an unheated garage next to a window in the winter months. replace outside in early spring when temperatures have consistently risen to about 40 F (4.4 C)

-Pruning of Bitter orange or Flying Dragon (Poncirus trifoliata).
+Pruning of Bitter Orange (Poncirus trifoliata).

 Best carried out just after flowering, pick a cool day as you will need to wear thick gloves and coat to protect from the thorns.
 If planting as ornamentals to enjoy the fruits its best to keep an eye on them right from young and remove any cross branches and dense spots.
 A more open tree will look better give more airflow and produce more fruit that can easily be removed.
 If fruits collection is desired having a well pruned tree is essential otherwise you will need to wait until the fruits fall to the ground and pick them up.
 Ensure all lower branches are cut up the trunk so you can access the ground beneath the tree.